Wildlife & Animals – Ol Pejeta

 Best Time for Wildlife Viewing

-The best time for wildlife viewing is from July to September and January to March.
+Wildlife viewing is best from June to September, but also very good from December to February (which is a great time for birding too).
 The soil in the region is mostly black cotton soil, which becomes very difficult to navigate after heavy rain.
-Wildlife viewing can become problematic in April and November – the wettest months.
-4x4 vehicles are a must during the rainy season.
+Wildlife viewing can be challenging in April and November, which are the wettest months.
+Four-wheel drive vehicles are a must during the rainy season.

 Wildlife Rating